-Before you know it you’ll have the first 12 bar chorus down.
+Before you know it, you have the first chorus down.

 Making the Impossible Possible

-If you find transcription to be difficult, or seemingly impossible, practice it every day.
+If you find transcription to be difficult or impossible, practice it every day.

-It will frustrate you to no end at first, but it will get easier.
+It’ll frustrate you to no end at first, but it gets easier.

-And when it does, your playing will improve in ways you never expected.
+And when it does, your playing improves in ways you never expected.

-Being able to hear music and immediately play it on guitar is a very cool skill to have.
+Being able to hear music and immediately play it is a very cool skill to have.

-One of the most important lessons that you can learn is there are experiences that you can’t find in the practice room.
+One of the most important lessons to learn, is that there are experiences you can’t find in a practice room.

-While studying at home is important, you’ll need to play with other people to really grow as a Jazz guitarist.
+While studying at home is important, you need to play with other people to really grow as a jazz guitarist.